PostHog/posthog.com/contents/blog/how-to-get-product-market-fit.md

 ## Pivots

-Fun fact, we did this 6 ish times at PostHog.

 It feels scary to pivot.

 A lot of the hustle/grind culture around startups would make you think that the very best startups took years and years of work to get off the ground.

-TODO: insert link
+The reality, once we got into YC, was the opposite.
+It felt like the _majority_ of the best companies there pivoted - most ideas people were working on needed to change.

+Whatever you do, if you pivot, is have a clear view of which level you're going back to.
+Do not try to get an existing solution that you've built to solve a new problem - think through a new problem from scratch.

 # Skills you will need

-## Finding users

 ## Design

+This, especially applied to your website, is probably more important than you think.